johngriffin/cursory/README.md

 └── [folders]           # Code folders added as development progresses
 ```

-## Example PRD included
+## Example PRD 📝

-This is just an AI-generated example in case you don't know what a PRD is.
+Want to see what a PRD looks like?
+Check out our [example PRD](spec/prd.md) for a personal development application.

 > A personal development application designed to help users achieve their goals, track their progress, and receive personalized insights through AI-powered journaling.

-## Acknowledgements
+## Acknowledgements 🙏

 These ideas are inspired by other developers' work.
 I do not have original thoughts.